Azure/azure-functions-sql-extension/CONTRIBUTING.md

 - [Local SQL Server running in a Docker container](https://docs.microsoft.com/sql/linux/quickstart-install-connect-docker)
 - [Azure SQL Database](#Create-Azure-SQL-Database).

 A primary key must be set in your SQL table before using the bindings.
 To do this, run the below SQL commands in the SQL query editor.
+Note that this step needs to only be done once.
+If this has already been done, you can safely proceed to [Set Up Development Environment](#set-up-development-environment).

 1. Ensure there are no NULL values in the primary key column.
 The primary key will usually be an ID column.

     ```sql
-    ALTER TABLE ['your table name'] alter column ['column to be primary key'] int NOT NULL
+    ALTER TABLE [TableName] ALTER COLUMN [PrimaryKeyColumnName] int NOT NULL
     ```

 2. Set primary key column.

     ```sql
-    ALTER TABLE ['your table name'] ADD CONSTRAINT PKey PRIMARY KEY CLUSTERED (['column to be primary key']);
+    ALTER TABLE [TableName] ADD CONSTRAINT PKey PRIMARY KEY CLUSTERED ([PrimaryKeyColumn]);
     ```

 3. Congrats on setting up your database!
 Now continue to set up your local environment and complete the quick start.